 Your doctor can examine your scalp to check for other skin conditions and can also prescribe stronger treatments, such as medication that contains coconut oil and salicylic acid in combination with a steroid lotion, mousse or shampoo.

 Fighting the Flakes

-Use every other day, massage into your scalp without scratching the scalp.
+Use every other day, massaging it gently into your scalp without scratching.
 Leave in for one to two minutes and rinse hair thoroughly with cool, clean water to remove any remaining shampoo residues.
 If you find one anti-dandruff shampoo isn’t working – or stops working after a while – it’s trial and error, so simply switch to another.
 You may be able to use the shampoo less often once your dandruff improves, but it will probably come back if you stop using it completely.

 Do think about what you eat.
 According to trichologist Philip Kingsley a diet high in salt, fat and sugar can trigger outbreaks of the white stuff.
 Partly because they adversely alter the scalp’s natural secretions which can help keep skin nasties like the Malassezia fungus under control.